Ideal Free Agent Landing Spots

 Amari Cooper, Dallas Cowboys - Cooper is without a doubt the premier wide out in this free agent class.
 The 25 year old just happened to set career highs in both yards and TD's in a contract year.
 There's been no reason to believe the Cowboys wouldn't bring back their number one wide out despite some inconsistent play in his first full season with the team.
 Cooper deserves credit for fighting through multiple reported injuries to put up 1,189 yards and eight touchdowns in his fourth Pro Bowl appearance last season, and Dallas has the cap space to make something work.

 A.J.
-Green, Oakland Raiders - Green's talent is undeniable, but the longtime Cincinnati Bengal missed half of the 2018 season and all of 2019 with injuries to his toe and ankle.
+Green, Los Vegas Raiders - Green's talent is undeniable, but the longtime Cincinnati Bengal missed half of the 2018 season and all of 2019 with injuries to his toe and ankle.
 While he’ll be 32 years old on opening day of the 2020 season, Green’s consistent track record of production makes him an intriguing off season possibility for many passing attacks.
 That's not a great trend as he heads toward free agency, but the upside is presumably still there.
 The Raiders were lacking weapons last year after the Antonio Brown debacle, and Green is one of the few wide outs available who has potential as a number one wide out for talented quarterback Derek Carr.

 Robby Anderson, Green Bay Packers - One player who could benefit greatly from a change of scenery is Robby Anderson, who has spent the last four seasons playing in a dysfunctional Jets offense.
 And one talented quarterback who could seriously use some receiving weapons to assist the offense would be Aaron Rodgers and the Green Bay Packers.
 Anderson is everything that Green Bay hoped Geronimo Allison, and Marquez Valdez-Scantling would be.
 He offers an incredible size speed combination and would almost certainly draw opposing teams number two cornerback opposite of Pro Bowl receiver Davante Adams.